Kushalkush-dev/Ai-Code-Reviewer/readme.md

-Ai Code Analyzer is a software which analyzes the code provided by hte user and provide with feedback which includes the Error,Fixes and Improvements in a step by step manner .
+Ai Code Analyzer is a software which analyzes the code provided by the user and the Ai code analyses it and provides with a feedback to , Fix and Improvement the code in a Step by Step Manner .

 Built using Javascript and Reactjs for frontend / Nodejs with Express js for backend.